 Focus and Scope

-Our objective is to foster sociological academic debate by publishing graduate (masters and PhD) students’ outstanding research from all over the world, encouraging an interdisciplinary and original approach to theory and methodology as well as diversity in the positionalities of its authors.
+Our objective is to foster the sociological academic debate by publishing PhD and master’s students’ outstanding research from all over the world, encouraging an interdisciplinary and original approach to theory and methodology as well as diversity in the positionalities of its authors.

-The journal is published bi-annually online in the Spring and Fall.
-We aim to have five to six months between issues, varying slightly to accommodate the review process.
+New Sociological Perspectives is published bi-annually online each spring and autumn.
+We will publish an issue every five or six months, varying slightly to accommodate the review process.

-We aim to publish up to 10 peer-reviewed articles per issue, but quality is a higher priority to quantity in our eyes.
-Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.
+We aim to publish up to ten peer-reviewed articles per issue; however, for us, quality is a higher priority than quantity.
+Articles will be made available as soon as they are ready to ensure that there are no unnecessary delays in making content publically accessible.